ChernyavskiyTimofey/wow/Readme.md

 `Body` is an optional value with payload structure (it depends on the header type).

+[There](./protocol.puml) is located a sequence diagram of the protocol

 ## 5. Proof of Work algorithm

 Idea of Proof of Work to protect DDoS is based on the follow solution: